yasaghy222/ThreeBoundedContext/README.md

 3. **Build and Start Services**

    - Builds and runs all services using `docker-compose up -d`
-   - Includes: UserService, BookingService, FinanceService, SQL Server, RabbitMQ
+   - Includes: UserService, BookingService, FinanceService, SQL Server, RabbitMQ, Seq

 4. **Wait and Health Check**

    - Waits 10 seconds for services to become ready
-   - Checks logs for SQL Server and RabbitMQ
+   - Checks logs for SQL Server, RabbitMQ, and Seq
    - Displays the status of all containers

 5. **Display Important Information**
    - Shows all service URLs
-   - Shows infrastructure addresses (SQL Server, RabbitMQ)
+   - Shows infrastructure addresses (SQL Server, RabbitMQ, Seq)
    - Provides health check commands
    - Provides commands to view logs